-Sergio Cortesi started in 1957, still at it, and in a sense is the real keeper of the SSN, as SIDC normalizes everybody's count to match Sergio's "For sure the main goal of the former directors of the observatory in Zürich was to maintain the coherence and stability of the Wolf number, and changes in the method were not done just as fun.
-I can figure out that they gave a lot of importance to verify their method of counting.
-Nevertheless the decision to maintain as "secret" the true way to count is for sure source of problems now!" (email 6-22-2011 from Michele Bianda, IRSOL, Locarno)
+Sergio Cortesi started in 1957, still at it, and in a sense is the real keeper of the SSN, as SIDC normalizes everybody's count to match Sergio's "For sure the main goal of the former directors of the observatory in Zürich was to maintain the coherence and stability of the Wolf number[...]
+Nevertheless the decision to maintain as "secret" the true way to count is for sure source of problems now!" (email 6-22-2011 from Michele